NOVA-X-QUANTUM/acelogic-contol-plane/README.md

 | **Metrics & Audit Pipeline** | Prometheus-compatible telemetry and structured audit logging for enforcement visibility. |
 | **Example Policies** | Enterprise policy examples, namespace projections, and validation test workloads. |

-> **Note:** The proprietary ACELOGIC™ Conflict Resolver and enterprise Continuity Engine are not included in this public reference implementation.
+> **Note:** The proprietary ACELOGIC™ Continuity Engine, Conflict Resolver, Arbitration Systems, and Sovereign Recovery Infrastructure are not included in this public reference implementation.

 ---